-Barbara Hoey is co-chair of Kelley Drye’s Labor and Employment practice group, and a member of the firm’s Executive Committee.
+Barbara Hoey is a member of the firm’s Executive Committee.
 In her third decade of practice, Barbara’s experience includes counseling clients in all areas of employment law, and defending single-plaintiff, multi-plaintiff and class action litigation.
 Barbara’s clients, which include employers of all types and sizes, rely on her for prompt, prudent and practical advice when faced with very challenging employment problems.
 Her industry expertise is both broad and deep, and ranges from health care and telecommunications to education, nonprofit and beyond.

 Barbara routinely represents clients in high-profile litigation.
 She has litigated and won more than a dozen jury and bench trials involving claims arising under Title VII and the Americans with Disabilities Act (ADA), as well as the False Claims Act, Fair Labor Standards Act (FLSA), New York State Whistleblower Law, Family Medical Leave Act (FMLA), and the Age Discrimination in Employment Act (ADEA).
 She has also litigated cases involving breach of non-compete contracts and theft of trade secrets.